Hays Code: Breen era

-Outside the mainstream studio system, the code was sometimes flouted by Poverty Row studios, while exploitation film presenters operating on the territorial (state-rights) distribution system openly violated it through the use of loopholes, masquerading the films as morality tales or muckraking exposes.
-One example of this is Child Bride (1938), which featured a nude scene involving a twelve-year-old child actress (Shirley Mills).
+Outside the mainstream studio system, the Code was sometimes flouted by Poverty Row studios.
+Exploitation film presenters operating on the territorial (states-rights) distribution system openly violated the Code through loopholes, masquerading the films as morality tales or muckraking exposés.
+One example is Child Bride (1938) which featured a nude scene involving a twelve-year-old child actress (Shirley Mills).

-Newsreels were mostly exempt from the Code, although their content was mostly toned down by the end of 1934 as the result of public outrage over the coverage of the murders of John Dillinger in July, and of "Baby Face" Nelson and three girls in the Blue Ridge Mountains, the latter two occurring during the same week in November, not deviating much from the Code until World War II.
+Newsreels were mostly exempt from the Code.
+Their content was generally toned down by the end of 1934 (not deviating much from the Code until World War II) as the result of public outrage over coverage of the killings of John Dillinger in July, and of "Baby Face" Nelson and three girls in the Blue Ridge Mountains, the latter two occurring during the same week in November.

-However, the most famous defiance of the code was the case of The Outlaw, a western produced by Howard Hughes, which was denied a certificate of approval after it was completed in 1941 since the film's advertising focused particular attention on Jane Russell's breasts.
-After the film's initial release in 1943 was shuttered by the MPPDA after a week, Hughes eventually persuaded Breen that this did not violate the code and the film could be shown, although without a seal of approval.
-The film eventually got a general release in 1946.
-The David O. Selznick production Duel in the Sun was also released in 1946 without the approval of the Hays Office, featuring several on-screen deaths, miscegenation, adultery and displays of lust.
+However, the most famous defiance of the Code was the case of The Outlaw, a western produced by Howard Hughes which was denied a Seal of Approval after it was completed in 1941 since advertising focused particular attention on Jane Russell's breasts.
+When the film's initial 1943 release was shuttered by the MPPDA after a week, Hughes eventually persuaded Breen this did not violate the Code and the film could be shown, although without a Seal of Approval.
+The film was generally released in 1946.

+The David O. Selznick production Duel in the Sun, featuring several on-screen deaths, adultery and displays of lust, was also released in 1946 without the approval of the Hays Office.

-The financial success of both films became deciding factors in the weakening of the Code in the late 1940s, when the formerly taboo subjects of rape and miscegenation were allowed in Johnny Belinda (1948) and Pinky (1949), respectively.
-In 1951, the MPAA revised the code to make it more rigid, spelling out more words and subjects that were prohibited.
-That same year however, MGM head Louis B. Mayer, one of Breen's foremost allies, was ousted after a series of disputes with the studio's production head, Dore Schary, whose preference for gritty "social realism" films was often at odds with the Hays Office.
-In 1954, Breen retired, largely because of ill health, and Geoffrey Shurlock was appointed as his successor.
+The financial success of "Outlaw" and "Duel" was a deciding factor in the weakening of the Code in the late 1940s, when the formerly taboo subjects of rape and miscegenation were allowed in Johnny Belinda (1948) and Pinky (1949), respectively.
+In 1951, the MPAA revised the Code to make it more rigid, spelling out more prohibited words and subjects.

+That same year, however, MGM head Louis B. Mayer, one of Breen's foremost allies, was ousted after a series of disputes with the studio's production head, Dore Schary, whose preference for gritty "social realism" films was often at odds with the Hays Office.
+Breen retired in 1954 largely because of ill health, and Geoffrey Shurlock was appointed his successor.